conoro/hugo.conoroneill.com/content/post/aine-elaine-pierce.md

 comment: false
 ---

-<div style="clear:both;"></div>Eoin and Jill Pierce have a new baby girl, Aine Elaine Pierce.
+Eoin and Jill Pierce have a new baby girl, Aine Elaine Pierce.
 Born 8.30, Friday October 18th and weighing in at 7lbs.
-Great news and lets hope she enjoys playing in the new kitchen whenever Eoin finishes it........<div style="clear:both; padding-bottom: 0.25em;"></div>
+Great news and lets hope she enjoys playing in the new kitchen whenever Eoin finishes it........